Compare replication within a site and between sites

 To keep bandwidth usage down, replication within a site occurs through a change notification process.

-The Slide Show below demonstrates how this happens:
+The series of diagrams below demonstrates how this happens:

 Consider the available bandwidth for uncompressed replication traffic